helpingstar/cs285-script/script/CS_285_Lecture_5_Part_6.md

 15. Your policy is going to be univariate and normally distributed with just two parameters.
 16. One parameter k multiplies the state, so your mean is linear in the state, and the other parameter determines your variance, signal.
 17. So yeah.
-18. So you have k and sigma as your policy parameters theta.
+18. So you have k and sigma as your policy parameters θ.
 19. So you can think of the policy as basically a little Gaussian centered at your current location, and your action is k times your current state.
 20. So you're going to take this kind of noisy walk, hopefully towards the goal at s equals zero.
 21. Now the convenient thing with having a two-dimensional parameter space is that we can actually visualize the entire vector field corresponding to the gradient at all locations in the parameter space.